AriZuu/wiced-driver/README.md

 Wifi chip firmware is loaded from /firmware/43362A2.bin, it's up to the application to provide the filesystem (romfs from picoos-micro library for example).

+To avoid massive changes to LwIP, packet buffer is handled differently than done in original Broadcom SDK.
+PBUF_LINK_ENCAPSULATION_HLEN is used to reserve space for Wiced SDK headers that exist before ethernet header.
+Two-byte padding in beginning of ethernet frame is used, but the padding word overlaps with last two bytes of Wiced SDK headers.
+A little bit odd, but as LwIP never really touches the contents of the padding word this was an easy way to get correctly aligned packet (DMA processing in Wiced SDIO layer requires that Wiced headers begin on 32-bit boundary - at least on STM32F2xx).

 [1]: https://github.com/AriZuu/wiced-driver/issues/1